radsi/UltraRandomizer/README.md

 # Ultrakill-Randomizer
 Mod that randomizes enemies (except drone and idol because they gave some problems)

-you can configure the difficulty with BepInEx ConfigManager or from the file that is in BepInEx > config
+You can configure the difficulty with BepInEx ConfigManager or from the file that is in BepInEx > config

 To install it put the mod in the "plugins" folder of BepInEx